-Download this IRS Schedule C Form and follow along as we walk through the steps on how to fill out Schedule C for your sole proprietorship or single-member LLC.
-If you’re unsure this applies to you, read our article on sole proprietorships.
+Download the IRS’s Schedule C and follow along as I walk you through the steps on how to fill out Schedule C for your single-member LLC or sole proprietorship.
+Remember that your 2024 Schedule C is due on or before April 15, 2025.

 Need a bookkeeping solution for your small business?
 Get on top of your financials today with Merritt Bookkeeping |